picturae/API/doc/OpenSKOS-API.md

 `<limit params>`
 * limit=`nr of subjects to return`
 * offset=`offset of last seen subject` (NOTE: starts at 0)

+Return codes

+  - 200 Set found and data returned
+  - 400 Attempted to filter on un-usable predicate (all of them)
+  - 400 Unusable limit or level parameters
+  - 404 No resource could be matched
+  - 406 unsupported RDF serialization
+  - 500 Unexpected error

 ## relation types